dsilvestro/PyRate/tutorials/pyrate_tutorial_1.md

 ## Output files
+**Note that the output from RJMCMC analyses is by default different, as described [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_3.md#rjmcmc-output).**

-The PyRate analysis described above produces three output files, saved in a folder named *pyrate_mcmc_logs* in the same directory as the input file:
+The PyRate analysis described above produces three output files, saved in a folder named *pyrate\_mcmc\_logs* in the same directory as the input file:

 #### 1) sum.txt
    Text file providing the complete list of settings used in the analysis.